Who is eligible for the Solar Share program?

 The Solar Capacity Charge is the monthly subscription fee that covers the cost of constructing and maintaining the Solar Share Facilities.
 This charge may change during the subscription period, but would only do so if approved by the Kentucky Public Service Commission.
 The Solar Capacity Charge will be displayed on your monthly bill.

 How long is a subscription commitment?

-Payment of the non-refundable enrollment fee represents a commitment to participate in the Solar Share Program for 12 months from the date the solar charges appear on a customer's bill.
+The program requires a 12-month commitment from the date the solar charges appear on a customer's bill.
 Customers who subscribe 50 kW or more will be required to sign a five-year contract.